hwdsl2/setup-ipsec-vpn/docs/clients.md

 **Note:** The registry change below is only required if you use IPsec/L2TP mode to connect to the VPN.
 It is NOT required for the [IKEv2](ikev2-howto.md) and [IPsec/XAuth](clients-xauth.md) modes.

-To fix this error, a <a href="https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809" target="_blank">one-time registry change</a> is required because the VPN server and/or client is behind NAT (e.g. home router).
-Download and import the `.reg` file below, or run the following from an <a href="http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/" target="_blank">elevated command prompt</a>. **You must reboot your PC when finished.**
+To fix this error, a [one-time registry change](https://documentation.meraki.com/MX-Z/Client_VPN/Troubleshooting_Client_VPN#Windows_Error_809) is required because the VPN server and/or client is behind NAT (e.g. home router).
+Download and import the `.reg` file below, or run the following from an [elevated command prompt](http://www.winhelponline.com/blog/open-elevated-command-prompt-windows/). **You must reboot your PC when finished.**

 - For Windows Vista, 7, 8.x and 10 ([download .reg file](https://dl.ls20.com/reg-files/v1/Fix_VPN_Error_809_Windows_Vista_7_8_10_Reboot_Required.reg))